 - See your stylist regularly to trim split ends.
 Cutting off those dead ends every six to eight weeks promotes healthier, faster hair growth.

-There are a variety of foods that you can incorporate into a healthy diet that will help give your hair the nutrients it needs to grow full and healthy.
-Some of these foods include:
+Eating a healthy diet can also help keep your hair healthy after a hair transplant procedure, and there are a variety of foods that you can incorporate into yours that will give your hair the nutrients it needs to grow full and strong, including:

 - Fish, such as salmon, tuna, or trout, are rich in protein and Vitamin D, as well as omega-3 fatty acids